 Newly Qualified GP Fellowship scheme

-To enroll on this scheme please email : Bswicb.traininghub@nhs.net
+To enrol on this scheme please email : bswicb.traininghub@nhs.net

-All newly qualified GPs are entitled to take part in this 2 year scheme funded by NHS England, that helps to facilitate ongoing CPD learning and provides support during the transition in becoming an independent practitioner.
+All newly qualified GPs are entitled to take part in this local two-year scheme, that helps to facilitate ongoing CPD learning and provides support during the transition in becoming an independent practitioner.

 • An induction/GP starter pack to equip GPs with the information they need to transition smoothly into life as a newly qualified GP. download file here